MindscapeHQ/raygun4android/README.md

 ### Storing crash reports on the device

-If the device can't connect, Raygun4Android will save the crash report to storage.
-At the next start of the application (and therefore the provider) it will check if the internet is now available, and if it is, send the cached messages.
+If the device can't connect, Raygun4Android will save the crash report to the device storage.
+At the next start of the application, (along with the provider) it will check if the internet is now available.
+If it is, send the cached messages.
 A maximum of 64 messages will be cached and you can change the amount by calling:

 ```java
 RaygunClient.setMaxReportsStoredOnDevice(amount)